 Why choose Austria?

 From the craggy mountain tops, to the snowy forests and quaint valley parishes, the Austrian mountains have a distinctive sense of place.
-Full of picture perfect villages such as Alpbach, or glamourous, upmarket towns such as Kitzbühel, Austrian resorts are full of traditional charm.
+Full of picture perfect villages such as Alpbach, or glamorous, upmarket towns such as Kitzbühel, Austrian resorts are full of traditional charm.

 Skiing back to your hotel is an absolute joy.
 With most traditional Austrian ski resorts located in the valley there is plenty of tree skiing through magical winter forests.
 Western Austria is also known for its fantastic snow record, with resorts such as Lech and Zürs offering snow sure skiing.